Wail-LT/WSMediaServer/README.md

 # WSMediaServer

-The WSMediaServer, is a solution allowing to manage a Plex multimedia server.
-This solution, will make it possible to switch off the server, if the time of inactivity of this one exceeded a certain threshold (predefined in the file of configuration).
+The WSMediaServer, is a solution to manage a Plex multimedia server.
+This solution, will allow you to save energy by switching off the server, if the time of inactivity has exceeded a certain threshold (predefined in the configuration file).

 The inactivity time has been defined as the period during which :